FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

   - Cannot tag a Flow Log yet
   - After a Flow Log is created, you cannot configure it

+### VPC Endpoints

+- Enables you to privately connect your VPC to supported AWS services
+- Traffic between your VPC and the other service does not leave the Amazon network
+- Endpoint types
+  - Gateway Endpoints
+    - Amazon S3
+    - DynamoDB
+  - Interface Endpoints (Powered by AWS PrivateLink)
+    - The rest

+### VPC Endpoint Services

+- Your own application in your VPC can be configured as an AWS PrivateLink-powered service (referred to as an endpoint service)
+- Other AWS principals can create a connection from their VPC to your endpoint service using an interface VPC endpoint

 ## SQS - Simple Queuing Service

 - Max 256 KB in size